Kirsten Gillibrand: Early life and education

 Kirsten Elizabeth Rutnik was born on December 9, 1966, in Albany, New York, the daughter of Polly Edwina (Noonan) and Douglas Paul Rutnik.
 Both her parents are attorneys, and her father has also worked as a lobbyist.
 Her parents divorced in the late 1980s.
 Douglas Rutnik is an associate of former U.S. Senator Al D'Amato.
 Gillibrand has an older brother and a younger sister.
 Her maternal grandparents were businessman Peter Noonan and Dorothea "Polly" Noonan, a founder of the Albany Democratic Women's Club and a leader of the city's Democratic political machine.
 Gillibrand has English, Austrian, Scottish, German, and Irish ancestry.

-Polly Noonan was a longtime confidant of Erastus Corning 2nd, the longtime mayor of Albany, New York.
+Polly Noonan was a longtime confidante of Erastus Corning 2nd, the longtime mayor of Albany, New York.
 In Off the Sidelines, her 2014 memoir, Gillibrand said that Corning "was simply part of our family...
 He appeared at every family birthday party with the most fantastic present".
 Gillibrand wrote that she did not know that the ambiguous relationship between her married grandmother and the married Corning "was strange" until she grew up, adding that Corning "may have been in love with my grandmother", but that he also loved her grandmother's entire family.
 According to The New York Times, Corning, "in effect, disinherited his wife and children" and "left the Noonan family his insurance business".

 During her childhood and college years, Gillibrand used the nickname "Tina"; she began using her birth name a few years after law school.
-In 1984, she graduated from Emma Willard School, an all-women's private school in Troy, New York, and then enrolled at Dartmouth College.
+In 1984, she graduated from Emma Willard School, an all-girls' private school in Troy, New York, and then enrolled at Dartmouth College.
 Gillibrand majored in Asian Studies, studying in both Beijing and Taiwan.
 In Beijing, she studied and lived with actress Connie Britton at Beijing Normal University.
 Gillibrand graduated magna cum laude in 1988.
 At Dartmouth, she was a member of the Kappa Kappa Gamma sorority.
 During college, Gillibrand interned at Senator Al D'Amato's Albany office.
-She received her J.D. from UCLA School of Law and passed the bar exam in 1991.
+She received her Juris Doctor from the UCLA School of Law and passed the bar exam in 1991.